icebert04/icebert04.github.io/_posts/2018-7-27-is-there-any-loyalty-left.md

 May all of us, do find Loyalty in us.
 Loyalty is fast becoming cornerstones to competitive advantage in a world that is changing constantly.

 Make no mistake, I am extremely happy to see my son have the most important quality anyone can have.
-His Loyalty will be his "Resume in Life".
+His Loyalty will be his **"Resume in Life"**.
 He will form deeper connections, he will be respected, and he will be loved.

 My son will truly transcend in relationships... be it romantic, friendship, work, and business.
 I just wish that whoever he is with, working with and living with...
 I pray that he will rub it off to most of them.